mastaehe/bonsaiai.github.io/source/includes/_release-notes.html.md

 Notable features:

 * Updated Access Keys to be single use for security purposes
-* Your username is now required for `bonsai configure` to support storing encrypted keys
+* Your username is now required for `bonsai configure`

 Various bug fixes, including:

 * An incorrect `is` clause in Inkling was being silently ignored, rather than causing a compile-time error
-* Lunar Lander sample was missing dependencies in requirements.txt
 * Using `Estimator` vs. `estimator` in Inkling will no longer cause silent failure

 A variety of security updates were also included in this release.